systopia/funding/docs/administration/installation.md

 See [https://docs.civicrm.org/civioffice/en/latest/](https://docs.civicrm.org/civioffice/en/latest/).

-The option **Use PHPWord macros for token replacement** needs to be activated.
+The option **Use PHPWord macros for token replacement** needs to be activated at the settings page of _CiviOffice_ at `civicrm/admin/civioffice/settings`, in section **CiviOffice Document Renderers**.

 ## Configure CiviRemote